Slevinski/slevinski.github.io/series/writing-and-representation/entries/plane-based-writing-and-script-typology/essay.md

 The claim is:

 > typology becomes more accurate when it asks not only what writing represents, but also how written units are organized

+That does not mean every SignWriting question is already settled.

+Adoption scale, handwriting practice, literacy outcomes, institutional continuity, and standards interoperability remain evidence and infrastructure questions for other parts of the platform.

+The narrower claim here is that existing typology needs an organizational axis to describe what SignWriting already does structurally.

 ## The missing axis: organization